 The house respects the privacy of the neighborhood.
 Like its neighbors at 269, 258, 256, 245, 240, 237, 227, and 217 Miraflores, it is fully surrounded by a hedge which only opens onto the driveway.
-The garage does not open onto the street and screened by palms and hedges.
+The garage is not visible from the street because it is screened by palms and hedges.
 Walls, tall hedges, and a well-planted buffer will help minimize noise and screen views.
 Palm groupings at the corners of the house help break up the massing and shield views down the side yards.
 The front windows on the second floor are set back over 150 feet from the neighbor's home across the street, and the existing hedges preserve the privacy of their pool.
 The east and west side windows on the second floor look into existing dense vegetation that will be reinforced by more tall hedges.
-A grouping of taller trees screens the rear windows on the second floor from looking into their backyard neighbor's pool.
+A row of tall plum trees across the entire rear property line screens the second floor from looking into their backyard neighbor's pool.
 Concrete block walls and well-insulated windows will protect the house from the forces of nature and help prevent the leakage of internal noises.
 Mechanical and pool equipment will be walled-off in the side yards and screened in accordance with local codes.
 We hope it will be a welcome completion to the streetscape of Miraflores Drive, and a fine addition to the neighborhood.